openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 2. Render the configuration according to the YurtAppSet workload template and the watching YurtAppOverrider
 ### User Stories
 #### Story 1 (General)
 Use YurtAppSet with YurtAppOverrider for customized configuration of each region.
 Create YurtAppOverrider first and then create YurtAppSet.
-If update is needed, modify Yu  resource directly.
+If update is needed, modify YurtAppSet resource directly.
 For YurtAppDaemon, the usage is similar.
 Users only need to do some  configurations in YurtAppOverrider and our rendering engine will inject all configurations into target workloads.
 #### Story 2 (Specific)
 For example, if there are three locations, Beijing and Hangzhou have the similar configuration, and Shanghai is not the same.
 They have different image version, replicas.
 We can configure it as follows:
 ```yaml